Luchooo/find-nearest/README.md

   - TailwindCSS: Rapidly build modern websites without ever leaving your HTML.
   - Axios: A simple HTTP client based on promises for both the browser and Node.js:
-  - Geolib: Library to provide basic geospatial operations like distance calculation,.
+  - Geolib: Library to provide basic geospatial operations like distance calculation.
+  - React Testing Library: Builds on top of DOM Testing Library by adding APIs for working with React components.
     </details>

       </li>